-In what way(s) does the word go too far, or not far enough?
+In what way(s) does it go too far, or not far enough?

-There's a place for words that confine and words that broaden - how does this word do that?
+There's a place for phrases that confine and phrases that broaden - how does this term do that?

 is it intellectual gibberish?
 Is it used as a weasel word that people hide behind?
 How?
 Why?

 is it being used mostly for polemics (fighting words)?
 Is it intended to abuse or dismiss an opponent?

 Who in the past has used the word, and what followed from it?

 If you find out what you really think of the Bible, it will lay the groundwork for how you learn Jesus through it.

 What Is Authentic?

 Authentic [ Greek authentikos (of the author)].
 Real; matching the truth or fact, and thus reliable or verifiable.